-We list a wide selection of developments that are available to purchase with the Help to Buy equity loan scheme.
+We list a wide selection of developments that are available to purchase with Help to Buy (HTB).
 With this government scheme, you may only need to pay as little as a 5% deposit, compared to the much higher deposits required by many mortgage lenders.

 We know that getting onto the property ladder can be a challenge, especially for First Time Buyers.
 That's why we provide those looking for a new home with the most comprehensive and up-to-date collection of new homes from the most highly rated new house builders across the UK.

 Search Help To Buy Homes:

 £251,495 - £359,495

 £329,000 - £462,000

 What is Help to Buy?

 The government launched the Help to Buy scheme to make it easier for you to buy your first property.
 If you are in a position where you want to buy a new property, but you cannot afford a large deposit, this could be an excellent option.

 How Long Will it Last?

 The scheme scheme will run until 2023, but from April 2021 will be restricted to First Time Buyers and there will be regional price caps on the purchase price.